fengberd/Chromium-EyeProtect/Windows/README.md

 # ChromiumEP for Windows
 Folder Structure:
- - Chromium Version (Same to the nightly build version)
+ - Chromium Version (Same to the nightly build version,if there's a suffix,it correspondence to an official release)
    - EyeProtect Version (Start from 1.0.0)
 	  - Patches for corresponding chromium release
 	    A common patch list: